arjunnrajput/Customer_Churn_Analysis/README.md

-# Customer Churn Prediction: A Comprehensive ML and Power BI ProjectHere's the updated `README.md` without mentioning the number of rows in the dataset:
+# Customer Churn Prediction: A Comprehensive ML and Power BI Project

----

-# Telecom Customer Churn Prediction

 This repository contains a project focused on predicting customer churn for a telecom company.
 The project involves a detailed analysis of customer data, building machine learning models, and creating a Power BI dashboard to visualize the insights.